 Solar Bay uses top of the range equipment and Clean Energy Council accredited installers who install solar systems to our high standards.
 This, combined with solar systems having zero moving parts results in limited maintenance that needs to be completed.
 However, regular inspections are completed to ensure all components are operating as expected and the system is operating at maximum efficiency.
 Inverters have an expected lifespan of between 10-15 years so these may be replaced at some period during the power purchase agreement period.

-As a businesses operations and tenants change over time there is the potential that the energy consumption profile will also change.
-Solar Bay will monitor the total energy consumption of the building and notify the stakeholders if there the opportunity to add more solar to better address their power requirements.
+As a businesses operations change and tenants come and go there is potential for the energy consumption profile to also change.
+Solar Bay will monitor the total energy consumption of the building and notify the stakeholders if there is opportunity to add more solar to better address their power requirements.
 If electricity consumption decreases we may look to add batteries to store the excess generation.

 There may be times when excess electricity is produced above the requirements of the building or business, this may occur at peak sunshine periods or when appliances/machinery are undergoing maintenance.
 Any excess energy produced from the solar system will be sold into the grid.
 Solar Bay typically only charges for electricity consumed on-site.

 Billing will completed monthly or quarterly in arrears.

 No, the technology installed will provide remote readings of the amount of energy produced by the solar system, and the amount of energy consumed.
 All meters installed will comply to NEM Class 1 Accuracy standards.